 Graduate Summer Research Fellowship

-Any graduate student in the College of Liberal Arts and Sciences may apply for a summer stipend to support his/her scholarly efforts.
-Awards are made on a competitive basis in the amount of $3000 for work in June, July, and August.
+Graduate students in the College of Liberal Arts and Sciences may apply for a summer stipend to support their scholarly efforts.
+Awards are made on a competitive basis in the amount of $3,000 for master's students and $4,000 for doctoral students for work in June, July and August.

 Students in good academic standing in either a master’s or doctoral program in the College of Liberal Arts and Sciences are eligible.
 BS/MS or BA/MA students who clearly will be in the graduate portion of their degree program during the summer of support are eligible.
-The project should be directly related to the applicant’s completion of degree requirements (e.g., thesis or dissertation work, Independent Study or Directed Research, a capstone requirement in the program, etc).
+The project should be directly related to the applicant’s completion of degree requirements (e.g., thesis or dissertation work, Independent Study or Directed Research, a capstone requirement in the program, etc.) or serve as a necessary component for their scholarly/professional trajectory.
 A student may receive this form of support only once.
 You are not eligible to apply for a fellowship in the summer following graduation.

 Villanova University students cannot receive support to conduct research in countries under a Travel Warning from the U.S. Department of State.
 In the event that a country is placed on a travel warning after funding has been awarded, students must communicate with the Office of Graduate Studies to cancel travel arrangements and return any funds that have been awarded.